 For starters, Portugal—which is 48th on the global ranking of coronavirus cases and deaths—is a safer place to shoot commercials than Brazil, which ranks second to the United States.

-Changing location for a product shoot is one of myriad ways that the Crispin team has had to adapt activities during the pandemic.
+Changing location for a product shoot is one of myriad ways that Crispin has had to adapt during the pandemic.

 Crispin would not disclose the name of the beverage client, whose global campaign in English, Spanish and Portuguese is scheduled to launch in late October or early November.